Project Activities

 Setting

-This project will take place in two Elementary School Districts situated in urban locations in southern California.
+This project took place in school districts situated in urban and suburban locations in southern California.

 Sample

-The iMODEL intervention will include explicit and systematic instruction on the following language and cognitive skills based on theory and empirical evidence: vocabulary, grammatical knowledge, text structure knowledge, comprehension monitoring, and inference.
-The intervention will consist of 22 weeks with 4 days of instruction per week (25 to 30 minutes per session) in small groups (3 to 4 students).
-The 22 weeks will be composed of 4 units of 5 weeks and 2 weeks of cumulative review.
-Target skills will be aligned with the Common Core State Standards or similar state standards.
+The Story Detective intervention includes explicit and systematic instruction on the following language and cognitive skills based on theory and empirical evidence: vocabulary, grammatical knowledge, text structure knowledge, comprehension monitoring, and inference.
+Story Detective consists of 22 weeks with 3 or 4 days of instruction per week (25 to 30 minutes per session).
+The 22 weeks are composed of four units of 5 weeks and 2 weeks of cumulative review.
+Target skills are aligned with the Common Core State Standards or similar state standards.

 Research design and methods

-To develop the iMODEL intervention, the research team will revise and extend the already established COMPASS (Comprehension Monitoring and Providing Awareness of Story Structure) program.
+To develop Story Detective, the research team revised and extended the already established COMPASS (Comprehension Monitoring and Providing Awareness of Story Structure) program.
 COMPASS focuses on teaching three component skills of reading comprehension—vocabulary, comprehension monitoring, and text structure knowledge.
-A teacher focus group and consultants will provide feedback throughout the development process.
-Once the researchers have developed an initial iMODEL program, teachers will implement the program and provide feedback on its usability and feasibility.
-In Year 3, the research team will conduct a pilot study with teachers to evaluate feasibility, usability, fidelity, and promise of the fully developed iMODEL intervention.
-Finally, the research team will conduct a follow-up assessment to evaluate potential longitudinal effects of iMODEL on listening comprehension and reading comprehension when children are in Grade 1.
+A teacher focus group and consultants provided feedback throughout the development process.
+Once the researchers had developed an initial Story Detective program, teachers implemented the program and provided feedback on its usability and feasibility.
+A field trial with a pre- and post-design was then conducted.
+In the final 2 years, the research team conducted a pilot study with a randomized controlled trial design with teachers to evaluate feasibility, usability, fidelity, and promise of the fully developed intervention.

 Control condition

-Students in the control condition will receive business-as-usual instruction.
+Students in the control condition received business-as-usual instruction.

 Key measures

-The research team will guide the development by using multiple sources of feedback, including expert consultants, teachers, interventionists, observations, and student assessment data.
-Student assessment will include targeted language and cognitive skills (vocabulary, grammatical knowledge, text structure knowledge, comprehension monitoring, inference) as well as listening comprehension and reading comprehension in the longitudinal follow-up study.
-The research team will collect implementation fidelity data in pilot study.
+The research team developed Story Detective by using multiple sources of feedback, including expert consultants, teachers, interventionists, observations, and student assessment data.
+Student assessment included targeted language and cognitive skills (vocabulary, grammatical knowledge, text structure knowledge, comprehension monitoring, inference) as well as listening comprehension, using experimental and standardized assessments.
+Standardized assessments included the following: the Comprehension subtest of the Test of Narrative Language-2nd Edition, the Understanding Spoken Paragraphs subtest of the Clinical Evaluation of Language Fundamentals-4th Edition (CELF-4), Theory of Mind Inventory-2, Grammaticality Judgment task from the Comprehensive Assessment of Spoken Language-2nd Edition (CASL-2), Inference Making subtest of the CASL-2, Word Structure subtest of the CELF-4, and Expressive Vocabulary subtest of the CELF-4.
+The research team also collected implementation fidelity data in the pilot study.

 Data analytic strategy

-The research team will analyze transcripts from advisory board meetings, feedback from teachers and interventionists, and observation field notes for development and revision and for usability and feasibility of iMODEL.
-In addition, the team will analyze student assessment data in the pilot study using multi-level structural equation modeling to examine the promise of iMODEL on component skills and on listening and reading comprehension using longitudinal follow-up data.
+The research team analyzed transcripts from advisory board meetings, feedback from teachers and interventionists, and classroom observation for development and revision and for usability and feasibility of Story Detective.
+In addition, the team analyzed student assessment data in the pilot study using multi-level modeling to examine the promise of Story Detective on language and cognitive skills and listening comprehension.

 Cost analysis strategy